couchbaselabs/sync-gateway-tests/README.md

 We can also drive the clients from a REST interface, having them apply load to server components.

-### Sync Gateway

-Follow the instructions [on the Sync Gateway readme, about how to install](https://github.com/couchbaselabs/sync_gateway/wiki/Installing-and-Upgrading).
-Remember the path you downloaded it to so you can edit `config/local.js` to point to it.

 ### Node.js

-You'll need a newish Node.js install (>0.8) with npm.
-We recommend `brew install nodejs` Important!!
+Important!!
 For Android, you need https://nodejs.org/dist/v0.10.36/node-v0.10.36.pkg

 # How to run these tests with MacOSX LiteServ